 Information we collect:

-The information we learn about you from our websites, we store only the following:
+From the information we learn about you from our websites, we store only the following:

 - The IP address from which you access the Internet